Round the Island (7-8 July): a two-day, 70-mile ultra marathon following the stunning Coastal Path around the Isle of Wight.

 Optional accommodation for single day competitors on Saturday - £30

 There's a 10% discount available for all serving military or emergency services staff - and a 10% discount for Isle of Wight residents!

-To book with your discount, please email us: firstname.lastname@example.org.
+To book with either discount, please email us: firstname.lastname@example.org.

 Start / Finish